 Using the default search feature included in all these platforms is like searching for something in the attic of your old home; you know it is up there, but you’ll have to dig through a whole pile of shit to get to it.

-Here are the social media search tools reviewed in this article:
+Here are the top social media search tools:

-- Social Searcher – good for big picture overview, sentiment analysis, and real-time monitoring
+- Social Searcher – good for a big-picture overview, sentiment analysis, and real-time monitoring

 - Google Social Search – good for very specific queries, but not so good for feeling the actual pulse of social media

 - BoardReader – good for finding forum discussions and very specific advice

 - Hashtagify – good for monitoring trends and exploring new content through related hashtags.

 Social Searcher is a social media search engine that allows users to search for specific content across all major social media platforms.
 You can search for anything from specific keywords to entire conversations, making it very useful for both individuals and businesses.
 What makes this tool special is the combined analytics summary report you can see at a glance, like in the picture below: